liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/00-jsf-portlets-with-liferay-faces-intro.markdown

 Do you want to develop MVC-based portlets using the Java EE standard?
 Do you want to use a portlet development framework with a UI component model that makes it easy to develop sophisticated, rich UIs?
-Or have you been writing web apps using JSF that you'd like to use in Liferay Portal?
-If you answered yes to any of these questions, you're in luck! *Liferay Faces* provides all of these capabilities and more.
+Or have you been writing web apps using JSF that you'd like to use in @product@?
+If you answered *yes* to any of these questions, you're in luck!
+Liferay Faces provides all these capabilities and more.

-Liferay Faces is an umbrella project that provides support for the JavaServer&#8482; Faces (JSF) standard within Liferay Portal.
+Liferay Faces is an umbrella project that provides support for the JavaServer&#8482; Faces (JSF) standard in @product@.
 It encompasses the following projects:

-- **Liferay Faces Bridge** enables you to deploy JSF web apps as portlets without writing portlet-specific Java code.
+- **Liferay Faces Bridge** lets you deploy JSF web apps as portlets without writing portlet-specific Java code.
 It also contains innovative features that make it possible to leverage the power of JSF 2.x inside a portlet application.
 Liferay Faces Bridge implements the JSR 329/378 Portlet Bridge Standard.
-- **Liferay Faces Alloy** enables you to use AlloyUI components in a way that is consistent with JSF development.
+- **Liferay Faces Alloy** lets you use AlloyUI components in a way that is consistent with JSF development.
-- **Liferay Faces Portal** enables you to leverage Liferay-specific utilities and UI components in JSF portlets.
+- **Liferay Faces Portal** lets you leverage Liferay-specific utilities and UI components in JSF portlets.

 For a comprehensive demo for the JSF component suite, visit the [Liferay Faces Showcase](http://www.liferayfaces.org/web/guest/showcase).

 If you're new to JSF, you probably want to know its strengths, its weaknesses, and how it stacks up to developing portlets with CSS/JavaScript.
-You'll learn information on JSF and Liferay Faces to help you decide what framework is best for your needs.

 Here are some good reasons to use JSF and Liferay Faces:

-- JSF is the Java EE standard for developing web applications that utilize the Model/View/Controller (MVC) design pattern.
+- JSF is the Java EE standard for developing web applications that use the Model/View/Controller (MVC) design pattern.
 As a standard, the specification is actively maintained by the Java Community Process (JCP), and the Oracle reference implementation (Mojarra) has frequent releases.
 Software Architects